What You Need To Know About Running FEMA Loads

 Detention Pay Is Important

-Usually, the big hold up on payment isn’t the line haul, but the extra detention pay, after a major hurricane (category 3-5) we regularly see detention pay skyrocket to $750 – $1,500 a day.
+Usually, the big hold upon payment is the extra detention pay.
+After a major hurricane (category 3-5) we regularly see detention pay skyrocket to $750 – $1,500 a day.
 When we run into payment issues on FEMA loads it’s often because the detention is in dispute, this is why it’s so important to have detention on the rate con and keep any discussion over detention in writing.
 Due to some of the issues we’ve experienced with the large detention payments, OTR will always require written confirmation that the detention is finalized and the amount is correct.
 Getting everything in writing will go a long way when you’re finalizing the rate with the broker and trying to get funded.
-We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the pay terms; but when you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.
+We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the payment terms; if you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.

 OTR is Here to Help